ehmicky/autoserver/CONTRIBUTE.md

 A local HTTP server will be spawned at `http://localhost:5001`.

-To explore the API, please see this [documentation](docs/graphql.md).
+To learn how to query the API, please see this [documentation](docs/graphql.md).

 # Testing